 Ed.S. in Educational Leadership

 The Specialist in Educational Leadership (Ed.S.) degree is a rigorous and challenging program that is fast-paced.
 Successful completion is contingent on being highly-motivated and able to balance professional and personal commitments with the demands of graduate coursework.
 Computer literacy consisting of the use of word processing, spreadsheets, databases, the internet, and course management software is central to student success and coursework.
 As a result, access to high-speed internet connections, a webcam, and contemporary computing equipment are required.
+Candidates may begin the program in the Summer or Fall.

 - Educational Leadership Home